telerik/winforms-docs/gridview/exporting-data/export-to-pdf.md

 * The __GridViewPdfExport__ object utilizes the powerful [RadPdfProcessing]({%slug winforms/pdfprocessing%}) library and exports __RadGridView__`s data natively to the PDF format.

 * The __ExportToPdf__ object on the other hand first renders __RadGridView__ as an XHTML table and the export process will convert that table to a PDF document.
 That said, Export to PDF supports all of the ExportToHTML settings, but it also adds some PDF specific ones.

 >note The PDF export functionality is located in the __TelerikData.dll__ assembly.
-You need to include the following
-            namespaces in order to access the types contained in TelerikData:
+You need to include the following namespaces in order to access the types contained in TelerikData:
->
 * Telerik.WinControls.Data
 * Telerik.WinControls.UI.Export>
+>

 ## Exporting Data using GridViewPdfExport object

 __Initialization__

 Before running export to PDF, you have to initialize the __GridViewPdfExport__ class.
 The constructor takes one parameter: __RadGridView__ which will be exported:

-        #_[C#]  GridViewPdfExport initialization_
+####  GridViewPdfExport initialization

 {{source=..\SamplesCS\GridView\ExportingData\GridViewPdfExport.cs region=InitializePdfExporter}}
 {{source=..\SamplesVB\GridView\ExportingData\GridViewPdfExport.vb region=InitializePdfExporter}}